2012 Toyota Sequoia

 From the side, large, strong-looking door handles are apparent, the kind you'd appreciate if you wear gloves.
 All the roof pillars are big as well, and the flare in the bodywork to cover the rear tires makes the area between the wheels look smaller than it is.
 The rear doors open wide, for easy child seat and passenger access.
 Parking sensors and a pair of rear camera display choices enable easier parking and the ability to avoid people or toys lurking in the driveway.

 The Toyota Sequoia cabin is built for passenger comfort, with generous legroom and headroom.
 Seating is designed for long days of driving, with a comfortable, broad driver's seat with power lumbar support.
-The seats have soft, wide bolsters…easy to climb over getting in and out, and the kind of adjustability that allows a driver to shift around during long drives.
-The SR5's cloth and Platinum's perforated leather each offer three colors, the Limited's leather two.
+The seats have soft, wide bolsters, easy to climb over getting in and out, and the kind of adjustability that allows a driver to shift around during long drives.
+The SR5's cloth and Platinum's perforated leather each offer two colors, Graphite and Sand Beige, each as bland as they sound; to these the Limited adds Red Rock, a still-muted but more interesting, Southwest-flavored shade suggesting of bricks or red-clay ceramics.

 The Sequoia revels in bigness.
 The interior is conspicuously wide and offers ample legroom and shoulder room.
 The dash is simple and focused, with two central gauges, speedometer and tachometer, flanked by fuel, temperature and voltage gauges.
 Bright rings accent the instrumentation.

 A very large rectangular shifter dominates the metallic center strip area, and behind it is a wide central console designed to hold 12 CDs or four DVD cases.
-The four-spoke steering wheel contains controls for AC, Bluetooth-capable phones and audio functions (varies by grader).
-The steering column tilts and telescopes; electrically and memory-linked on Platinum.
+The four-spoke steering wheel contains controls for AC, Bluetooth-capable phones and audio functions, varying by grade.
+The steering column tilts and telescopes, and it's electrically and memory-linked on Platinum.

 Switches and dials are used to control windows and the HVAC system.
 The HVAC system is designed to define and maintain three different climate zones, two in the front, and one in the back.
 We think Toyota does a good job when it comes to switch feel and operational consistency of dials and other touch points.